To Sell My Business, I Fired Lois Because She Cared Too Much

 Lois was a hard-working, retired nurse who was a mostly pleasant employee.
 I say “mostly pleasant” because she did have occasional bouts of curmudgeon.
 She was one of those employees whose reaction you watched when you said “good morning” – you knew, from her facial expression, how the shift was going to go.

 Lois was the Queen Bee of the laundromat.
-She was committed to keeping the place spotless and took genuine pride in the Store.
+She was committed to keeping the place spotless and took genuine pride in doing so.
 Lois would go through each machine, each shift, with a small toolkit of brushes to clean out every piece of debris.

 Given her small size, it was not unusual to find Lois almost entirely inside a machine, cleaning, scraping and scrubbing.
 She cared.
 All the time.
 And was a great employee, 98% of the time.
-I’ll take those percentages any time.
+I'll take those percentages.
 I liked Lois, and really appreciated the work she did for us.

 Press 2 for Heavy Loads

 Lois was not really on my radar for the first several months of ownership.
 The team of employees we had was stable, but this business was in serious financial turmoil.
 While the reduced price I’d paid for the business would make my load lighter than the previous owners, there was still a lot of change that would be required to achieve my goal for the business.